syoon123/conch/README.md

 # SeaShell
 by Sarah Yoon and Winston Venderbush

+##NOTE: This project requires GNU Readline to run properly!

 ### Features:
 * Forks and executes commands
 * Parses multiple commands on one line